Contents

 Disadvantages of an entry in the commercial register

-• The entry in the commercial register and changes to the entry are made by a notary and incur costs.
+- A notary has to make the commercial register entry, plus any changes to the entry – both of which incur costs.
 The costs vary depending on the legal form.

-• The German Commercial Code applies to all companies entered into it, which has significantly stricter regulations than for companies not entered into the commercial register.
+- The German HGB (commercial code) applies to all companies entered into it, which has significantly stricter regulations than for companies not entered into the commercial register.

 The advantages and disadvantages must be weighed up in each case.
 Don’t underestimate the confidence bonus you enjoy with potential customers and business partners when you have an entry.